arsy786/react-ts-shopping-cart/README.md

 1. Clone the project repository from https://github.com/arsy786/react-ts-shopping-cart.git
 2. Navigate to the project directory in your terminal
 3. Run the command `npm install` to install the required dependencies
-4. Run the command `npm start` to start the development server
+4. Run the command `npm run dev` to start the development server
-5. Open your web browser and navigate to http://localhost:3000 to view the application
+5. Open your web browser and navigate to http://localhost:5173 to view the application